 We have not tested the gas and heating system and cannot confirm its condition.
-(Please refer to the service limitations to inspection) It is advisable to install a carbon monoxide tester to every room with a gas appliance.
-It is also advisable to test the detector on a regular basis.
+(Please refer to the service limitations to inspection)

 There was not a gas safe certification available at the time of our inspection.
 Due to the potential of serious harm and injury resulting from a gas fault or carbon monoxide poisoning, the condition report has been scored as a three.
 The score is to emphasise the importance of obtaining a current gas safe certificate.
-All gas-enabled appliances and all gas fittings must be checked.
+All gas-enabled appliances and all gas fittings must be checked by a registered gas safe engineer before the exchange of contracts.

-A competent person can also provide a condition report of the remaining service life to the system and provide costings for any remedial works, prior to the exchange of contracts.
+A gas safe engineer can also provide a condition report of the remaining service life to the system and provide costings for any remedial works, prior to the exchange of contracts.